SamStudio8/samstudio8.github.io.off/_posts/2015-07-22-bridgebuilding.md

 I plotted a lovely [`Circos`](http://circos.ca/) graph too:
 ![]({{ site.url }}/public/posts/bridgebuilding/circos.png)

+You're looking at a circular representation of chromosome 3 of the human genome.
+Moving from outside to inside you see: cytogenetic banding, a scatter plot of counts of variants at 1Mbp regions over the whole-genome study, a heatmap encoding the scatter plot, "Goldiblocks" where those variant counts fall within the desired ±10 percentiles of the median, followed by a second ring of "Goldiblocks" where variant counts fall in the top 5 percentiles of the seperate chip study, a heatmap and scatter plot of variants seen at the corresponding 1Mbp regions in the chip study.

+Finally, the sparse yellow triangles along the outer circle pinpoint the "Goldilocks" candidate regions: where the inner "Goldiblocks" overlap, representing a region's match to both criteria.
+Ultimately we used the candidate between 46-47Mbp on this chromosome.
+Note in particular the very high number of variants on the chip study at that region, allowing a very high number of sites at which to compare the results of our repeated analysis pipeline.

 **Confirm data integrity**
 > The data has been sat around in the way of actual in-progress science for the best part of a year and has possibly been moved or "tidied away".